 As a CFA candidate, you may have heard occasional horror stories about some candidates being subjected to CFA Professional Conduct investigations due to a misconduct (perceived or actual).

-To help alleviate your concerns, this article aims to explain:
+To help alleviate your concerns, this article explains:

 - what CFA Institute’s Professional Conduct Program (PCP) is about;